WatcherWhale/Scampedia/README.md

     * The site has a ssl certificate.
     * The certificate is not recently issued.

+9. Run a whois scan
+    * If the domain is only registered a few weeks/months ago and it is holding a mega sale something is wrong.

 ## How to contribute?
 You can freely contribute to the project by creating a fork or creating an issue.
 Be sure to put in the domain so we can verify it ourselves.